abahjosiah-web/DTask/README.md

 ## libigl example project
-used of the libigl example project as template for this project
+used libigl example project as template for this project

 ## libigl